BerilOzbay/BerilOzbay/README.md

 I'm Beril, a computer engineering student 👩‍💻</div>

-- 🌱 I’m currently learning FrontEnd Development and Game Development
+- 🌱 I’m currently learning FrontEnd Development

 - 🎨 I'm interested about Graphic Design as more than hobby